Blog

 businessteamsproductivity

-Why We Think Seven Is Lucky (And What That Says About Us)
+Why We Think Seven Is Lucky

-Seven shows up everywhere — slot machines, dice, religion, psychology experiments.
-The reasons have less to do with math and more to do with how our brains process the world.
+Seven shows up in slot machines, dice, religion, and psychology.
+The reasons have less to do with math than how our brains process the world.

 psychologynumbersculturehistory